nataliastewart/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The first difference between map() and forEach() is the returning value.
+The forEach() method returns undefined and map() returns a new array with the transformed elements.
+Even if they do the same job, the returning value remains different.
+The second difference between these array methods is the fact that map() is chainable.
+This means that you can attach reduce(), sort(), filter() and so on after performing a map() method on an array.
+That's something you can't do with forEach() because, as you might guess, it returns undefined.

 2. What is the difference between a function and a method?

+Functions are like recipes.
+They can execute a set of instructions on data or variables and return the result.
+The beauty of functions is that they are recyclable.
+That is, the function can be used repeatedly without having to write the same code again.
+A method, like a function, is a set of instructions that perform a task.
+The difference is that a method is associated with an object, while a function is not.

 3. What is closure?

+A closure is a function that has access to its outer function scope even after the outer function has returned.
+This means a closure can remember and access variables and arguments of its outer function even after the function has finished.

 4. Describe the four rules of the 'this' keyword.

+Window/Global Object Binding
+When in the global scope, the value of “this” will be the window/console Object;
+Implicit Binding
+Whenever a preceding dot calls a function, the object before the dot is this.
+New binding
+Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.
+Explicit binding
+Whenever we use JavaScript’s call or apply method, this is explicitly defined.

 5. Why do we need super() in an extended class?

+To call the Parent function and be able to interact or have access with the Parent Function.

 ## Project Set up